-Employees holding hot-line orders for procedural live-line maintenance as defined in Article 10.11 shall be in a non-working status and shall remain physically on the job while the work is being performed.
+Employees holding hot-line orders for procedural live-line maintenance as defined in SLA 1, Article 9, Section 9.10 shall be in a non-working status and shall remain physically on the job while the work is being performed.

-Every workman who works within the perimeter of a clearance shall be instructed in and shall understand the perimeter of the clearance.
+Every employee who works within the perimeter of a clearance shall be instructed in and shall understand the perimeter of the clearance.